 Engine Won’t Shift into Gear

 You pull away from the dock and push the shifter.
 The boat never leaves idle speed.
 The shifter is not engaging the transmission.

 Solution: If you have e-link electronic controls, it might be a fuse.
-But, since 90 percent of small boats still use mechanical cable shifts, it's probably a stuck or broken linkage.
-Start at the gear box to make sure the cable hasn't become detached from the shift lever on the transmission housing.
-If internal corrosion has caused the cable to stick, try wiggling it free - or if need be, shift manually at the engine/transmission - just don't try any fancy docking maneuvers.
-If the problem seems to be on the transmission side of the linkage rather than the cable side, it might be an actual transmission failure - there's probably nothing you can do out on the water.
+But, since 90 percent of small boats still use mechanical cable shifts, it’s probably a stuck or broken linkage.
+Start at the gear box to make sure the cable hasn’t become detached from the shift lever on the transmission housing.
+If internal corrosion has caused the cable to stick, try wiggling it free — or if need be, shift manually at the engine/transmission — just don’t try any fancy docking maneuvers.
+If the problem seems to be on the transmission side of the linkage rather than the cable side, it might be an actual transmission failure — there’s probably nothing you can do out on the water.
 Major boat transmission problems require work at an engine mechanic.

 Prevention: The leading cause of transmission failure is lack of fluid or gear oil, so keep those levels topped off and changed as prescribed.
 Regularly maintain the end fittings and hardware, and periodically service the cable.

 Carry Onboard: Extra transmission fluid and wire, tie wraps and J-B Weld for quick linkage repair.

 You’re back at the ramp and the outdrive/outboard won’t raise so you can get the boat on its trailer and ready for the highway.

 Solution: Assuming it’s not a bad fuse, it’s some sort of mechanical/hydraulic problem.
 The simple solution is to wade out back and raise it by hand.
 To do this, you’ll need to know the location of the trim release valve, which is usually a small screw near the base of the outdrive/outboard.
 Opening this valve will release pressure from the hydraulic loop, allowing the drive to tilt.